ib-ruby/ib-ruby/README.md

   ./console.rb  ("t" if a tws(GUI) is running on localhost)
 ```

-After startup, IB-Ruby is running, the Connection ist active and accessible via the global Constant »`C`».
+After startup, `IB-Ruby` is running, the Connection ist active and accessible via the global Constant »`C`».
-Any message to the TWS, any subscription to incomming messages can be initialized.
+Any outgoing message to send, any subscription to incomming messages can be initialized.
 (Details in [Wiki(Console)](https://github.com/ib-ruby/ib-ruby/wiki/Console))

-By default, any response from the TWS is stored in the `Connection.received`-Hash.
+By default, any response from TWS is stored in the `Connection.received`-Hash.
 It is easily inspected in the [Console](https://github.com/ib-ruby/ib-ruby/wiki/Console)

 ``` ruby